dancsecs/gotomd/README.md

       Permissions to use when creating new file (can only set RW bits). (default 420)
   -r
-      Replace the *.MD in place (Cannot be used with the -c flag).
+      Replace the *.MD in place (Cannot be used with the -c option).
   -v
       Provide more information when processing.